SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Method: Shared Tele-assembly

-According to our autonomy-sharing mechanism, the robot assumes control over the Cartesian pose's $rx$ and $ry$ components, preventing the user from experiencing external forces along the corresponding axes.
-Thus, a selection matrix $\bm{\Lambda}_2 = \operatorname{diag}(0, 0, 0, 1, 1, 0)$ is chosen to apply the force domain knowledge on the corresponding dimension.
-Consequently, the follower's control low is updated as follows:
+According to the proposed autonomy-sharing mechanism, the robot assumes control over the Cartesian pose's $rx$ and $ry$ components, preventing the user from experiencing external forces along the corresponding axes.
+Consequently, the selection matrix $\bm{\Lambda}_2 = \operatorname{diag}(0, 0, 0, 1, 1, 0)$ is chosen to apply the force domain knowledge on the corresponding dimension.
+The assembly skill is activated when the insertion process generates sufficiently large contact forces, thus the condition $\mathcal{C}(\bm{f}_{ext,f})$ is defined as $\parallel \bm{f}_{ext,f,xy} \parallel > f_t$, where $\bm{f}_{ext,f,xy}$ denotes the component of the measured interaction force in the $xy$ plane of the EE frame, and $f_t$ is a predefined force threshold.

-To increase the legibility and predictability of the system, and reduce the disturbance applied to the operator, the moment part of the external force is not transmitted back to the operator.
-Therefore, the feedback torque transmitted to the leader $\bm{\tau}_{ext,f}'$ is: